guysoft/p4a-build-spaces/README.md

-## p4a testing spaces
+## p4a build spaces

-This project contains a script & various Dockerfile's to launch an interactive shell with a reproducible environment with python-for-android.
+This project contains a script & various Dockerfile's to launch an interactive shell with a reproducible build environment with python-for-android.

-It is meant to allow testing various Android SDK, NDK and python version combinations quickly.
+It is meant to allow testing & configuring the builds of apps with various Android SDK, NDK and python version combinations quickly.

 ### Usage